 Your skin has a protective barrier that keeps moisture in and germs, pollutants and other skin enemies out.
 When this shield is broken down in pieces, moisture evaporates.

 Adding moisture back in won’t work.
 It’ll just evaporate through the cracks again.
 That’s why your skin is thirsty all the time.

 - Central air conditioning or heating

 - Genes (yes, you can inherit dry skin)

 - Unprotected sun exposure

-And, it all gets worse as we age.
-When we get older, our levels of estrogen decrease, and this makes skin become thinner and unable to retain moisture well. *sighs*Dry, dull skin thirsting for moisture?
-This will do the trick. http://bit.ly/1XooSNN Click To Tweet
+It all gets worse as you age.
+As you get older, your levels of estrogen decrease.
+This makes your skin thinner and unable to retain moisture well. *sighs*

-The key to saying “arrivederci dry skin” is to fix the intercellular matrix.
-When that’s whole, your skin can retain all the moisture it needs.
-Finally!
+The key to saying “arrivederci dry skin” is to fix the skin’s protective barrier.
+Here’s how:

 1. Choose A Moisturizing Cleanser